ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Service-And-Client.rst

 .. code-block:: console

-  ros2 pkg create --build-type ament_cmake cpp_srvcli --dependencies rclcpp example_interfaces
+  ros2 pkg create --build-type ament_cmake --license Apache-2.0 cpp_srvcli --dependencies rclcpp example_interfaces

 Your terminal will return a message verifying the creation of your package ``cpp_srvcli`` and all its necessary files and folders.